tydingsl/csci-201.github.io/src/chapter13UnusualDataTypes.md

 Another common term for "structure" is **record**.
 A structure or record is similar to a row in a relational database (or a table of data), with the field names in the column labels and the values in the table cells.

 Structures or records can be described as an early, limited form of object-oriented concepts.
-GameMaker instances resemble structures in that each instance can contain multiple instance variables (fields) that are referred to by name.
-Each GM instance is a structure with fields for x coordinate, y coordinate, speed, etc.
+JavaScript objects resemble structures in that each object can contain multiple variables (fields, members, properties) that are referred to by name.
+Each sgc `Sprite` object is a structure with fields for x coordinate, y coordinate, speed, etc.

 Here is a simple example, in C.